geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/cvp.md

 ### 1. Effective support for chapters.

 All users are associated with a single chapter based upon their zip code.
-For the alpha release, only a single chapter (Whatcom-WA) will be supported.
+For the 1.0 release, only a single chapter will be supported.

 The concept of a chapter, and an associated geographic boundary for shared data,  is a unique value proposition of GGC.
 To our knowledge, no other garden planning app has this capability.